 Soon after this the Gary Shearston story took an interesting turn - he made a decision to undertake studies to enter the Anglican priesthood.

 Gary had been baptised and confirmed in the Church of England, which subsequently became the Anglican Church of Australia.
 During the '60s Gary flirted with other faiths such as Tibetan Buddhism but became re-involved with Christianity on his return to England in the early '70s.
-Gary was ordained in July 1992 and now tends to his congregation in Hay in New South Wales (until late 1998; he is now in the NSW north coast region - Editor).
+Gary was ordained in July 1992 and served as an Anglican minister in Hay (NSW), then Bangalow (NSW), and finally in the Tenterfield (NSW)/Queensland border region.